thruthesky/easy_packages/easychat/README.md

 - To invite other users, it needs the search users by name.
 To achevie this, it uses `easyuser` package.

+# Logics

+## Counting the invitation

+- It simply gets the all the invitation data and count it because the realtime database is fast and cheap.
+  - Before it keeps track of the number of invitation a field of a document when it was based on firestore.

+- See the [ChatInvitationCounter] for details.

 # Database Strucutre